nab138/isideload/README.md

 A Rust library for sideloading iOS applications.
 Designed for use in [CrossCode](https://github.com/nab138/CrossCode).

+This also serves as a rust library for accessing Apple's private developer APIs.
+See [`developer_session.rs`](isideload/src/developer_session.rs) for details.

 ## Disclaimer

 This package uses private Apple Developer APIs.
 Use at your own risk.